Rashaali84/MyNodeJsTut/README.md

 `$ npm install express`
 Now you can use this module in your js file as following:
 `var express = require('express');`

+### Global vs Local Installation

+By default, NPM installs any dependency in the local mode.
+Here local mode refers to the package installation in node_modules directory lying in the folder where Node application is present.
+Locally deployed packages are accessible via require() method.
+For example, when we installed express module, it created node_modules directory in the current directory where it installed the express module.

+`$ ls -l`

+total 0
+drwxr-xr-x 3 root root 20 Mar 17 02:23 node_modules

+Alternatively, you can use` npm ls` command to list down all the locally installed modules.

+Globally installed packages/dependencies are stored in system directory.
+Such dependencies can be used in CLI (Command Line Interface) function of any node.js but cannot be imported using require() in Node application directly.
+Now let's try installing the express module using global installation.

+`$ npm install express -g`

+You can use the following command to check all the modules installed globally:

+`$ npm ls -g`

+### Using package.json

+package.json is present in the root directory of any Node application/module and is used to define the properties of a package.
+Let's open package.json of express package present in node_modules/express/